ChanchalKumari1/Raspberry-pi-based-Inventory-system/README.md

 - The input fields automatically re‑focus after scanning.
 If you lose focus, click inside the barcode field or press Tab.

 ---
+This Raspberry Pi-based inventory management system demonstrates real-time stock tracking, automated monitoring, and efficient warehouse operations.
+For custom IoT and embedded solutions, you can <a href="https://digitalmonk.biz/hire-esp32-developer/" target="_blank">hire esp32 developer</a> services to build scalable smart inventory systems.